 Add up your assets, income, and liabilities to get a better idea of your current financial responsibilities.
 What, if anything, can you de-prioritize to free up money to pay your taxes?
 This is a strong guide to follow.

-One way to do this is to join the ‘gig economy’.
+One way to do this is to join the ‘gig economy.’
 Finding a few smaller contract jobs to increase your cash flow at the start of the year is a solid way to pay off your tax debt and put some money towards your savings.
 If it works well with your lifestyle, you could even try doing gig work full-time.

 You should reach out when you feel overwhelmed by your tax debt or you’re afraid your taxes will push you over the limit of what you can handle.
 If you’re there, a Licensed Insolvency Trustee can take you through your finances, outline your debt relief options, and help you get your tax debt in order.

 Call 1-855-BDO-Debt or fill out the form below.
-Your story is more than your debt and we’re here to help.
+We’ll assess your finances and explore all debt-relief options available to you.

 Fields marked with an asterisk (*) are required.